What is Couples Counselling?

 The aim of couples counselling – also known as marriage counselling and relationship counselling – is to create a better understanding of how problems affect the relationship.
 If you are experiencing difficulty in your relationship and would like to understand why this has happened, couples counselling gives partners the opportunity to talk and listen to one another openly and effectively.
 It gives you the opportunity to explore the dynamics of your relationship, and how unfinished issues from the past may be influencing the present.

 A couple’s relationship can face many challenges.
-Maybe you are experiencing financial pressures, have just started a family, or come from different religious or cultural backgrounds.
+Maybe you are experiencing financial pressures, have just started a family, or come from different religious or cultural backgrounds and are finding it hard to relate.
 Perhaps you or your partner have recently lost your job or been promoted, changing the dynamics within your relationship.
 Maybe your relationship is affected by on-going issues with extended family and in-laws.
 Maybe you just don’t feel like you are being heard or seen any more, or are unhappy with your role within the relationship.
 Sometimes couples need to learn how to be friends, to support each other or to share their inner thoughts and feelings.
 This is where couples counselling can help.